HEBA ALY, DIRECTOR

 Emmeline joined IRIN as an intern in 2015, after graduating from City University with a degree in journalism.
 She was IRIN's editorial assistant before taking on her current position.
 Emmeline prepares reports for prospective donors, identifies new funding opportunities, handles republication and partnership requests, keeps track of IRIN's impact and assists with editorial production.
 She speaks English and French.

-VICTORIA BYTSKO, ADMIN AND FINANCE OFFICER
+VICTORIA BYTSKO, ADMINISTRATION AND FINANCE MANAGER

 Victoria joined IRIN in late 2016 after 20 years working for Médecins Sans Frontières, both in the field on long term missions and emergency interventions (in DRC, Burundi, Angola, Afghanistan, Indonesia, Pakistan and Nigeria) and in HR at the Brussels head office, responsible for the cell managing operations in South Sudan, DRC and Guinea.
 On top of her experience in the humanitarian sector, she worked as line producer for the TV reality programme “Peking Express” in Russia, Mongolia and China between 2004 and 2005.